Charles Henry Allan Bennett: Brotherly bonds of all mankind

 In Rangoon 1903, Metteyya and Ernest Reinhold Rost co-founded the International Buddhist Society known as Buddhasāsana Samāgama.
 It was an "international Buddhist society that aimed at the global networking of Buddhists."
 Its motto was "Sabbadānaṁ dhammadānaṁ jināti" meaning "The Gift of Truth Excels All Gifts" taken from the Dhammapada v.
 354. Metteyya was Secretary General and made Edwin Arnold, the man who was the first to illuminate the Buddhas Path to him with the Light of Asia, the first honorary member of the Society.
 Harris goes on to state that "Buddhasāsana Samāgama gained official representatives in Austria, Burma, Ceylon, China, Germany, Italy, America, and England."
-Enthusiasm and greeting began to poor in from all around the world.
+Enthusiasm and greetings began to pour in from all around the world.
 His friend Cassius Pereira (who later entered the Sangha, becoming Bhikkhu Kassapa in 1947 at the Vajiraramaya Temple) referring to this period recalls that Metteyya gave several "inspiring addresses from the Maitriya Hall".
 Pereira's Father built Maitriya Hall at Lauries Road, Bambalapitiya in honour of Ānanda Metteyya, its related group 'Servants of the Buddha' has been active down to the 21st century.

 The Buddhasāsana Samāgama garnered an immediate interest, with three hundred attendees at a Conversazione in Rangoon, a few months after its inception.
 In September 1903, whilst still in Rangoon, Metteyya began a periodical called Buddhism: An Illustrated Review.
-Metteyya was instrumental in its production and appears in the Prospectus with Dr. Ross as secretary-general.
+Metteyya was instrumental in its production and appears in the prospectus with Dr. Ross as secretary-general.
 The Quarterly Review was really the heart pulse of the society, which was sent to all Members without additional cost and "sold to the General Public at three shillings a copy".
 However, funding was difficult and further the work was often delayed due to Metteyya's sickness.
-Metteyya avidly contributed to each addition, for example some of his first works were "In the Shadow of Shwe Dagon", "Nibbāṇa", "Transmigration" & "The Law of Righteousness".
+Metteyya avidly contributed to each addition, for example some of his first works were In the Shadow of Shwe Dagon, "Nibbāṇa", "Transmigration" & "The Law of Righteousness".
 Buddhasāsana Samāgama also notably printed its constitution and rules in Volume 1 Issue 2.